temujin9/mezovy/pcs/villains/Berko of the Yutch.md

 Berko of the Yutch

 ## Allies
-- Sula, elven advisor from Excillarchy of Air
+- Sula, elven advisor from Exilarchy of Air
 - Vasyl, Kommendant of Kenland

 ## Enemy